 - You can make smaller or larger batches using a 1:1 ratio, making sure to use enough coconut oil to cover your decarboxylated cannabis completely.

 - If your oil ever begins to smoke, remove from heat immediately and let it cool a bit before beginning the process again with your crockpot on the lowest setting.
 It’ll probably still “work” but you’re burning off some of the incredible compounds that evaporate at higher temperatures.
-If you constantly find yourself overheating your oil in your crockpot or on the stove (guilty), check out the Magical Butter machine.
+If you constantly find yourself overheating your oil in your crockpot or on the stove (guilty), check out the Levo.

 - If you don’t have a crockpot, you can make the oil in a pot on the stoveor a makeshift double boiler.
 Just follow the same instructions and make sure that your heat source is on super low and never starts to smoke.

 - I’ve totally abandoned my crockpot for a MB these days.
 I honestly could not say more about what an incredible tool this is if you make lots of oils, tinctures or topicals.
 I’ll admit that I was a bit skeptical at first, because I don’t believe that making cannabis oil is hard (by any means), but my taste testers agree that it makes better oil (maybe because of the temperature stability and shorter duration).
 I really think it shines in making quick honey and cannabis tinctures.
 I’ve put that machine through a LOT.
 I am not a stranger to the customer service department at MB and they’ve always been there to answer questions and help me out when an experiment goes very very wrong.
 If you make more than 10 batches a year or if you’re a slave to convenience, the Levo is where it’s at.
 If you’re ready to retire your crockpot, you can use the Levo discount code “wakeandbake” here and get a $10 off coupon.